Significant benefit to Canada [R205(a) – C10] – Canadian interests – International Mobility Program

 Significant includes but is not limited to an assessment of how the work of the foreign national will provide

-• increased health and well-being, meaning the physical and mental health of society either pan-Canada or regionally
+- increased health and well-being, meaning the physical and mental health of society either across Canada or regionally

-• increased tolerance, knowledge or opportunities to come together with others of similar culture
+- increased tolerance, knowledge or opportunities to come together with others of a similar culture

 Economic benefit considerations

-Economic benefits are benefits that would contribute to the company’s growth, expansion or continuation and that have fiscal benefits and allow for the competitive advantage of Canada’s business community.
+Economic benefits are benefits that would contribute to the company’s growth, expansion or continuation, that have fiscal benefits and that allow for the competitive advantage of Canada’s business community.

-There should be documented evidence that the work of the foreign national will provide a significant economic benefit to Canada by
+There should be documented evidence that the work of the foreign national will provide a significant economic benefit to Canada in some way, including by

-• creating employment or training opportunities for Canadian citizens, people registered as an Indian under the Indian Act, or permanent residents
+- creating employment or training opportunities for Canadian citizens, people registered as Indians under the Indian Act, or permanent residents

-When assessing the social or cultural benefits, officers should examine whether the person’s presence in Canada is crucial to an event, and whether circumstances have created urgency to the person’s entry.
+When assessing the social or cultural benefits, officers should examine whether the person’s presence in Canada is crucial to an event and whether circumstances mean that the person’s entry to Canada is more urgent.

 Social benefit considerations